moliver28/research-handbook/content/handbook/business-technology/it-compliance/_index.md

 1. Ensure that only current employees have access to the applications and the appropriate actions.
 1. Manage all changes to SOX compliant systems to ensure their auditability and compliance with SOX level change management.
 1. Constantly iterate to simplify and ensure processes are efficient and automated as much as possible.
 Goal is to weave these processes into the fabric of work so they are not noticed.
-1. IT Compliance - Ensuring that all customer/business data is secure and can pass key audits for attestations and compliance with SOX, SOC, etc.
 1. Work to reduce audit scope by enhancing general controls.

 ## How we work